at what age do you leash train a puppy 2

 Gradual Exposure to Different Environments

-This image is property of www.thegoodypet.com.
+This image is the property of www.thegoodypet.com.

 Professional Training vs. Do-It-Yourself